WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/performSimpleRequest.md

 **Return value** _string_

-A string containing the complete and total server response.
+On success (HTTP 200), a string containing the complete response body.
+On failure, the HTTP status code as a string (e.g. `"404"`).
+Returns `"0"` if the connection could not be established.

 ## Description